 Activity Evidence that supports this approach Challenge number(s) addressed Ensure children in receipt of PP receive additional interventions and are able to access same day interventions alongside quality first teaching - additional teaching assistants.
 EEF report states that: "There is extensive evidence supporting the impact of high- quality one to one and small group tuition as a catch-up strategy."
 And "In order to support pupils who have fallen behind furthest, structured interventions, which may also be delivered one to one or in small groups, are likely to be necessary."
 2, 3 Continue to improve the rate of attainment across the whole school, helping pupils to catch up with lost learning - particularly those with SEN - by employing an additional teacher to work within school.
-3 1:1 pupil progress meetings with teachers and the headteacher & the assistant headteacher (academic) Time for ongoing professional dialogues regarding further support for these children will help to keep this a priority.
-There is a collected responsibility for PP children's progress in order to make accelerated progress.
-Staff will know who they are, their barriers to learning 1 & 4 and any strategies needed to meet their edu-cational and emotional needs.
-1 & 5

-Pupils will be resilient learners who persevere when they find things challenging. • Pastoral Coordinator to provide support both through ELSA sessions and in class to help pupils develop their learning behaviours.
-Nurture Group, Positive Play, Fun Time, Wise Behaviour Social and Emotional Learning interventions have an identifiable and significant impact on attitudes to learning, social relationships in school, and attainment itself.
+EEF report states: "Tuition delivered by qualified teachers is likely to have the highest impact."
+3 1:1 pupil progress meetings with teachers and the headteacher & the assistant headteacher (academic) Time for ongoing professional dia- logues regarding further support for these children will help to keep this a priority.
+There is a collected responsi- bility for PP children's progress in or- der to make accelerated progress.
+Staff will know who they are, their barriers to learning 1 & 4 and any strategies needed to meet their edu- cational and emotional needs.
+1 & 4 Pupils will be resilient learners who persevere when they find things challenging.
+Pastoral Coordinator to provide support Social and Emotional Learning interventions have an identifiable and significant impact on attitudes to learning, social relationships in school, and attainment itself.
 A number of disadvantaged pupils struggle socially or emotionally.
-Nurture times can ensure that they feel safe and happy in school and so, ready to learn.
-The activities at the outdoor learning centre can help build skills such as resilience and perseverance.
-EEF Research states that, On average, social and emotional interventions have an identifiable and significant impact on 5 identifiable and significant impact on attitudes to learning, social relationships in school and attainment.
+Nurture times can ensure that they 4,5 both through ELSA feel safe and happy in school and sessions and in class so, ready to learn.
+The activities at to help pupils develop the outdoor learning centre can help their learning build skills such as resilience and behaviours. perseverance.
+EEF Research states Nurture Group that, On average, social and Positive Play emotional interventions have an Fun Time identifiable and significant impact on attitudes to learning, social Wise Behaviour relationships in school and attainment.